Using Istio to Improve End-to-End Security

 The above diagram illustrates three key security features:

-Istio authentication uses Kubernetes service accounts to identify who the service runs as.
+Istio Auth uses Kubernetes service accounts to identify who the service runs as.
 The identity is used to establish trust and define service level access policies.
 The identity is assigned at service deployment time and encoded in the SAN (Subject Alternative Name) field of an X.509 certificate.
 Using a service account as the identity has the following advantages:

 Administrators can configure who has access to a Service Account by using the RBAC feature introduced in Kubernetes 1.6